-- greater than 90 days past due; or - collectability is no longer reasonably assured, as a result the collateral has been assigned for repossession
+- greater than 90 days past due; or - collectability is no longer reasonably assured, and the collateral has been assigned for repossession

 A defaulted finance receivable is fully written-off when it is over 180 days past due.
-The Company, where possible will continue to pursue recovery actions against the borrowers until all actions are exhausted.
+The Company, where possible, will continue to pursue recovery actions against the borrowers until all actions are exhausted.